r0f1/datascience/README.md

 * Minimum distance between any two clusters
 * Distance between centroids
 * p-separation index: Like minimum distance.
 Look at the average distance to nearest point in different cluster for p=10% "border" points in any cluster.
 Measuring density, measuring mountains vs valleys
-* Estimate density by weighted count of close points Other measures
+* Estimate density by weighted count of close points Other measures:
 * Within-cluster average distance
 * Mean of within-cluster average distance over nearest-cluster average distance (silhouette score)
 * Within-cluster similarity measure to normal/uniform